OSSEC HIDS Content Pack

 alert_category rule.groups

-alert_signature rule.comment or rule.description The alert_signature field is copied from the rule comment or description property, in that order.
+alert_signature rule.comment or rule.description The alert_signature field will be copied from the rule comment or description property, in that order.

 alert_signature_id rule.sidid